At least 25 dead after tornadoes tear through Nashville, Middle Tennessee

 Another wiped out much of a subdivision in Putnam County, east of Nashville, where the sheriff says more survivors could be trapped in the rubble of their homes.

+A state Democratic Party spokeswoman says a judge has ruled that all Tennessee polls must extend Super Tuesday hours in the wake of tornado destruction.

+The Tennessee Democratic Party had sued the Davidson County elections commission and Tennessee Secretary of State Tre Hargett’s office to extend voting hours in the tornado-stricken county.
+The suit sought to extend polling hours from 7 p.m. to 10 p.m.
+Central Time.

-Damaged polling stations have been closed, forcing Super Tuesday voters to wait in long lines at other sites.
+Damaged polling stations had been closed, forcing Super Tuesday voters to wait in long lines at other sites.
 President Donald Trump said he'd visit the area Friday.

-At a press conference earlier Tuesday morning, Gov. Bill Lee said there was a "really good possibility that there may be more" deaths, after initially announcing nine deaths.
+At a press conference earlier Tuesday morning, Lee said there was a "really good possibility that there may be more" deaths, after initially announcing nine deaths.
 "It's early yet," he said.

 Lee had said a number of people were missing and injured, but did not provide numbers.